-Parents that do not have a Focus Parent Portal account may create an account by visiting Technology Services and then follow the directions for creating an account.
+Parents that do not have a Focus Parent Portal Account may create an account by visiting Technology Services and then follow the directions for creating an account.
 Parents will use their email address and create their own password.
-Once an account has been created, parents will need to visit their student's middle school within 21 days and present ID for the middle school to approve their Focus Parent Portal account or provide their ID electronically and request approval.
+Once an account has been created, parents will need to visit their student's middle school within 21 days and present ID for the middle school to approve their Focus Parent Portal account or provide their ID electronically to a school administrator and request approval.

-Parents that have forgotten their password, have trouble creating a new Focus Parent Portal account, or experience technical issues may contact the Help Desk at (904) 348-5200 or email email@example.com.
+Parents that have forgotten their password, have trouble creating a new Focus Parent Portal Account, or experience technical issues may contact the Help Desk (904) 348-5200 or email email@example.com.
 The Help Desk is available Monday – Friday from 7:00 AM – 5:00 PM and on Weekends from 7:30 AM – 4:30 PM.

 Parents/Guardians should read the application carefully.
 Review the pre-populated information and verify that their address is correct in Focus.
-If the address is incorrect, parents may correct the address through their child’s current middle school by providing two proofs of address in person or via email.
+If the address is incorrect, parents may correct the address through their child’s current middle school by providing two proofs of address in person or via email to a school administrator.
 Address changes cannot be made at the District office.

 If your child is not currently enrolled in a Duval County Public School OR is without test scores and/or grades in the Duval County Public School system (Focus), you must provide official copies of your child’s standardized test score reports from Grade 7 (or Grade 8 if unavailable), Final Grade 7 Report Card, and Grade 8 Report Card showing Quarter 1 and 2 grades at the time of application submission.
 Applications missing information will not be processed.
-If accepted, Non-DCPS students must provide an official transcript once final grades have posted for the school year.
+If accepted, non-DCPS students must provide an official transcript once final grades have been posted for the school year.

 On the application, parents may make up to two (2) choice selections; however, they may choose to make one (1) selection only.
 Parents should be sure that if a second selection is made, it is a selection that both the parent and their child will be happy with should they be offered a seat.